Snow removal operations for 2021-22 have been adapted. For most current information, please go to the Snow Closures 2021 page

-- Routes, access ramps, and parking stalls for the disabled
+- ADA routes, access ramps, and parking stalls

 - Major building entryways